PrefectHQ/prefect/docs/tutorials/deployments.md

 ## From flow to deployment

 As noted earlier, the first ingredient of a deployment is a flow script.
-You've seen a few of these already, and perhaps have written a few if you've been following the tutorials.
+You've seen a few of these already, and perhaps have written a few, if you've been following the tutorials.

 Let's start with a simple example.
 This flow contains a single flow function `log_flow()`, and a single task `log_task` that logs messages based on a parameter input and your installed Prefect version: